Stable machine-learning parameterization of subgrid processes for climate modeling at a range of resolutions

-\\ For each 3-hourly snapshot from the hi-res simulation, we coarse-grain the prognostic variables $(u,v,w,h_L,q_T,q_p)$, the tendencies of $h_L,q_T,$ and $q_p$ (eqs.~\ref{eq:hL equation}-\ref{eq:qp equation}), the surface fluxes and the turbulent diffusivity.
-This coarse-graining and the subsequent calculation of subgrid contributions is performed in post-processing.
+For each 3-hourly snapshot from the hi-res simulation, we coarse grain the prognostic variables $(u,v,w,h_{\rm{L}},q_{\rm{T}},q_{\rm{p}})$, the tendencies of $h_{\rm{L}},q_{\rm{T}},$ and $q_{\rm{p}}$ (eqs.~\ref{eq:hL equation}-\ref{eq:qp equation}), the surface fluxes and the turbulent diffusivity.
+Coarse-graining is performed by horizontal averaging onto a coarser grid as follows: